• Industry

 NYC Casinos Caesars Palace

-The Community Advisory Committees (CAC) overseeing the $5.4 billion casino proposal fronted by Caesars and Roc Nation for 1515 Broadway and the $7 billion plan for The Avenir on the West Side of Manhattan submitted by Silverstein Properties and Rush Street Gaming were both rejected by 4-2 votes.
+The Community Advisory Committees (CACs) overseeing the $5.4 billion casino proposal fronted by Caesars and Roc Nation for 1515 Broadway and the $7 billion plan for The Avenir on the West Side of Manhattan submitted by Silverstein Properties and Rush Street Gaming rejected both bids Wednesday by 4-2 votes.

 The two rejections mean those proposals will not be forwarded to the New York State Gaming Commission for further consideration for one of up to three $500 million downstate casino licenses that could be made available.
 It also leaves the $11.1 billion Freedom Plaza application as the last one standing among the three groups looking to build a casino in New York City.

-It also whittles down the field from eight applicants to six overall, all of whom completed their two mandated public hearings following Tuesday’s hearings for MGM Empire City and Metropolitan Park.
+It also whittles down the field from eight applicants to six overall, all of whom completed their two mandated public hearings following Tuesday’s sessions for MGM Empire City and Metropolitan Park.
 Those CACs face a Sept.
-30 deadline for voting on the proposals, which each committee needing four aye votes to advance a bid to the NYSGC.
+30 deadline for voting on the proposals, with each committee needing four aye votes to advance a bid to the NYSGC.

-The Caesars/Roc Nation proposal also had arguably the most star power lined up among any of the eight proposals.
+The Caesars/Roc Nation proposal also had arguably the most star power lined up among any of the eight.
 Roc Nation founder Jay-Z was among those who made the group’s initial pitch to the CAC, while CEO Desiree Lopez spoke on Roc Nation’s behalf at both public hearings.
-Jay-Z was not at either public hearing, but the 25-time GRAMMY Award winner offered his comments in an interview published by City & State New York the day before the second hearing.
+Jay-Z was not at either public hearing, but the 25-time Grammy winner offered his comments in an interview published by City & State New York the day before the second hearing.

-Long-time civil rights activist and New York City icon Reverend Al Sharpton also supported the project via a partnership with Cadre founder Ryan Williams, and Sharpton was the closing speaker for the group’s presentation last Thursday.
+Longtime civil rights activist and New York City icon Rev. Al Sharpton also supported the project via a partnership with Cadre founder Ryan Williams, and Sharpton was the closing speaker for the group’s presentation last Thursday.

 • Chair Carl Wilson (New York City Councilmember Erik Bottcher): Nay